 A key component of ASLO’s mission is to “advance public awareness and education about aquatic resources and research.”
 ASLO seeks to accomplish this by 1) commenting on policies of significant interest or relevance to its membership and 2) offering training in communication with policymakers to our members.

-In January 2000, ASLO opened its Washington, DC office in order to better engage aquatic scientists in US policy decisions and to inform ASLO members and the general public on aquatic science policy.
-Dr. Adrienne Sponberg is the ASLO Director of Communication and Science, and serves ex officio on the Public Policy Committee.
-The Communication and Science Office is ASLO's headquarters for all policy activities and information.
+In January 2000, ASLO opened an office in Washington, D.C. to better engage aquatic scientists in US policy decisions and to inform ASLO members and the general public on aquatic science policy.

-The three primary goals of the office are to:
+The three primary goals of the office were to:

 ASLO focuses its policy efforts on the area of science policy -- those policies that directly affect the day-to-day research and education activities of ASLO members.
 These issues include, but are not limited to: scientific research funding, education policies, regulations regarding scientific publishing, and policies affecting ASLO members' abilities to collaborate internationally.

 ASLO does not take positions on issues of environmental policy.
 However, ASLO strives to make the most recent scientific information on aquatic ecosystems available to policy-makers.